 As long as Charter's convertible senior notes remain outstanding and are not otherwise converted into shares of common stock, Charter must pay interest on the convertible senior notes and repay the principal amount.
 In October 2007, Charter Communications Holding Company, LLC ("Charter Holdco") completed an exchange offer, in which \$364 million of Charter's 5.875% convertible senior notes due November 2009 were exchanged for \$479 million of Charter's 6.50% convertible senior notes.
 Approximately \$49 million of Charter's 5.875% convertible senior notes remain outstanding, net of \$814 million of the 5.875% convertible senior notes now held by Charter Holdco.
 Charter's ability to make interest payments on its convertible senior notes and to repay the outstanding principal of its convertible senior notes will depend on its ability to raise additional capital and/or on receipt of payments or distributions from Charter Holdco and its subsidiaries.
 As of September 30, 2007, Charter Holdco was owed \$123 million in intercompany loans from Charter Operating and had \$44 million in cash, which amounts were available to pay interest and principal on Charter's convertible senior notes.
 In addition, Charter has \$25 million of U.S. government securities pledged as security for the semi-annual interest payments on Charter's 5.875% convertible senior notes scheduled in 2007.
-As long as Charter Holdco continues to hold the \$814 million of Charter's 5.875% convertible senior notes.
-The remaining amount of interest payments expected to be received by Charter Holdco in November 2007 is approximately \$24 million, which may be available to pay semiannual interest on the outstanding principal amount of \$49 million of Charter's 5.875% convertible senior notes, although Charter Holdco may use those amounts for other purposes.
+As long as Charter Holdco continues to hold the \$814 million of Charter's 5.875% convertible senior notes, Charter Holdco will receive interest payments from the government securities pledged for Charter's 5.875% convertible senior notes.
+The remaining amount of interest payments expected to be received by Charter Holdco in November 2007 is approximately \$24 million, which may be available to pay semiannual interest on the outstanding principal amount of \$49 million of Charter's 5.875% convertible senior notes and \$479 million of Charter's 6.50% convertible senior notes, although Charter Holdco may use those amounts for other purposes.

-As of September 30, 2007, Charter Holdings, CIH, CCH I, CCH II, and CCO Holdings had approximately \$10.7 billion principal amount of debt outstanding with approximately \$0, \$188 million, \$2.2 billion, and \$8.3 billion maturing in 2008, 2009, 2010, and thereafter, respectively.
-Charter Holdings, CIH, CCH I, CCH II, and CCO Holdings will need to raise additional capital or receive distributions or payments from us in order to satisfy their debt obligations.
+As of September 30, 2007, Charter Holdings, CIH, and CCH I had approximately \$7.1 billion principal amount of debt outstanding with approximately \$0, \$188 million, \$34 million, and \$6.9 billion maturing in 2008, 2009, 2010, and thereafter, respectively.
+Charter Holdings, CIH, and CCH I will need to raise additional capital or receive distributions or payments from the Company in order to satisfy their debt obligations.
 However, their significant indebtedness may negatively impact our and their ability to raise additional capital.
-During the nine months ended September 30, 2007, we distributed \$1.4 billion of cash to our parent company
+During the nine months ended September 30, 2007, we distributed \$862 million of cash to our parent company.

-Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco, CCHC, LLC ("CCHC"), Charter Holdings, CIH, CCH I, CCH II, and CCO Holdings) for payment of principal on parent company notes, are restricted under the indentures governing the CIH notes, CCH I notes, CCH II notes, CCO Holdings notes, Charter Operating notes, and under the CCO Holdings credit facilities, unless there is no default under the applicable indenture and credit facilities, and unless each applicable subsidiary's leverage ratio test is met at the time of such distribution.
+Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco, CCHC, LLC ("CCHC"), Charter Holdings, CIH, and CCH I) for payment of principal on parent company notes, are restricted under the indentures governing the CIH notes, CCH I notes, CCH II notes, CCO Holdings notes, Charter Operating notes, and under the CCO Holdings credit facilities, unless there is no default under the applicable indenture and credit facilities, and unless each applicable subsidiary's leverage ratio test is met at the time of such distribution.
 For the quarter ended September 30, 2007, there was no default under any of these indentures or credit facilities.
 However, certain of Charter's subsidiaries did not meet their applicable leverage ratio tests based on September 30, 2007 financial results.
 As a result, distributions from certain of Charter's subsidiaries to their parent companies will continue to be restricted unless those tests are met.
 Distributions by Charter Operating for payment of principal on parent company notes are further restricted by the covenants in its credit facilities.